The director of the legislative council staff or a professional employee of the legislative council staff designated by the director.

 for review after promulgation of rules.

 The vote of an absent member of the joint committee cannot be counted.
-Legislative oversight of administrative rules discussed.
+Discussing legislative oversight of administrative rules.
 63 Atty.
 Gen. 168.

 Legislative review of certain rules.